AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-datasets.md

 All data that is successfully ingested into Adobe Experience Platform is persisted within the Data Lake as datasets.
 A dataset is a storage and management construct for a collection of data, typically a table, that contains a schema (columns) and fields (rows).
 Datasets also contain metadata that describes various aspects of the data they store.

+**Data Architects** will need to create datasets outside of this tutorial.

 First, watch this short video to learn more about datasets:
 >[!VIDEO](https://video.tv.adobe.com/v/27269?quality=12&learn=on)